-In the case of Arm platforms, the location of the ROTPK hash must also be specified at build time.
-Two locations are currently supported (see
+In the case of Arm platforms, the location of the ROTPK must also be specified at build time.
+The following locations are currently supported (see

 ARM_ROTPK_LOCATION=regs: the ROTPK hash is obtained from the Trusted root-key storage registers present in the platform.
-On Juno, this registers are read-only.
-On FVP Base and Cortex models, the registers are read-only, but the value can be specified using the command line option
+On Juno, these registers are read-only.
+On FVP Base and Cortex models, the registers are also read-only, but the value can be specified using the command line option

 bp.trusted_key_storage.public_keywhen launching the model.
-On both Juno and FVP models, the default value corresponds to an ECDSA-SECP256R1 public key hash, whose private part is not currently available.
+On Juno board, the default value corresponds to an ECDSA-SECP256R1 public key hash, whose private part is not currently available.

 Example of command line using RSA development keys:

 The result of this build will be the bl1.bin and the fip.bin binaries.
-This FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+This FIP will include the certificates corresponding to the selected Chain of Trust.
 These certificates can also be found in the output build directory.